muldjord/leddy/README.md

 # Leddy
 Leddy displays customizable pixelly goodness and information on a Unicorn Hat HD (or Ubercorn Hat) for the Raspberry Pi.

 The scene rotation and look of each scene is easily customizable through just one XML file per [theme](docs/THEMES.md).
-[Themes](docs/THEMES.md) are, oddly enough, located in subfolders under `themes`.
+[Themes](docs/THEMES.md) are located in subfolders under `themes`.
 A default [theme](docs/THEMES.md) is provided with the software to get you started in no time.

 The project supports the following features:
 - Animations (PNG sprite sheet or animated GIF)